-Inspecting the effectiveness of the early years provision: quality and standards
+Inspecting the effectiveness of the early years provision: the quality and standards

-- 188. Inspectors are required to write a section in the inspection report that summarises the effectiveness of the early years provision and to provide a grade for it. - 189.
-In order to achieve comparability with the way in which registered early years providers are inspected and judged under the common inspection framework, the grade descriptors below reflect those in the early years handbook. - 190.
-Inspectors will judge the overall quality and standards of the early years provision, taking into account: - the effectiveness of leadership and management - the quality of teaching, 61 learning and assessment - how well the provision contributes to children's personal development, behaviour and welfare - outcomes for children.
+- 183. Inspectors are required to write a section in the inspection report that summarises the effectiveness of the early years provision and to provide a numerical grade for it. - 184.
+In order to achieve comparability with the way in which registered early years providers are inspected and judged under the common inspection framework, the grade descriptors below reflect those in the early years handbook.